Salary Packaging Card

-To apply for a Salary Packaging Card, you need to be a customer of the bank in question.
-If you are already a customer, please tick the relevant box on your NAB application form or fill in your Westpac ID number.
+To apply for a Salary Packaging Card, you need to be a NAB customer.
+If you are already a customer, please tick the relevant box on your NAB application form.

 If you are not a customer of the NAB, you will need to complete a 100 point check either at a NAB branch or with a NAB approved "Verifying Officer" at your organisation.
-You can do the same for Westpac.
 AccessPay will be able to tell you who this is, and will also help you with your application.
 Under no circumstances should you open an account - we need to do this on your behalf.

 If you intend to pay your bills with your Salary Packaging Card you will need to register with the card issuer for phone and internet banking.

 If you do not need to pay any bills with your card and only intend to use it for purchases, and do not want to use the banks online service, you can use your card immediately.
 Please read the following.